logo

 3. Plug it back in and press the Xbox button on your console to turn it on.

-If neither of these Xbox reset methods or troubleshooting steps helped to solve your console problems, a factory reset will be your next step.
+If neither of these Xbox reset methods nor other troubleshooting steps solve your console problems, a factory reset may be your next step.

 How to factory reset your Xbox One console